Table of Contents

 What causes fluorosis?

-In most cases, fluorosis occurs in younger children while teeth are growing.
+In most cases, fluorosis occurs in younger children while their teeth are growing.
 Children are most susceptible as they may incidentally consume excessive fluoride levels over an extended time.

-New teeth are more vulnerable to this while underneath the gum.
-Consequently, this is why children are affected more often.
+New teeth are more vulnerable to this while underneath the gum, which is why children are affected more often.

 Once new adult teeth breach through the gum, they are less likely to be affected by Fluorosis.